 Looking for a way to unsubscribe from web push notifications on Chrome?

 Then, this is the right article for you.
-We’re going to give you 3 ways to unsubscribe from web push notifications on Chrome that are going to work no matter what operating system you use.
+We’re going to give you 3 ways to unsubscribe from web push notifications on Google Chrome that are going to work no matter what operating system you use.

 We get that it’s really annoying to receive push notifications from many websites that abuse your subscription.
 At PushEngage, we have a very strict Fair Usage Policy that ensures your customers won’t get annoyed by an avalanche of push notifications.